YOU CAN'T AFFORD NOT TO GO!

 Also, all students are eligible for either need-based subsidized or unsubsidized non-need-based federal direct loans.
 A list of alternative student loans is available in the CSULB Office of Financial Aid (BH-123).

-There are one-half tuition waiver
+eligible for one-half tuition fee waiver scholarships.)

 Preeminent Scholarships & Fellowships